 The tibial nerve is the reference nerve structure for the gastrocnemius muscle.

-When talking about a skeletal muscle, one should think not of a single district, but of a myofascial continuum.
+When talking about skeletal muscle, one should think not of a single district but a myofascial continuum.
 The gastrocnemius muscle tension is transmitted not only to the foot but to the knee, hip, and lumbar area, thanks to its fascial connections: the latter is the anatomical links with other tendons (insertion and origin) and the fascia covering muscles.
-A shortened gastrocnemius muscle could cause dysfunctions to the physiological movements of the hip, decreasing its anteversion.
-The fascial system plays a fundamental role in the transmission of the force produced by the contraction of the contractile component of the muscle.
+A shortened gastrocnemius muscle could cause dysfunctions in the physiological movements of the hip, decreasing its anteversion.
+The fascial system plays a fundamental role in transmitting the force produced by the contraction of the contractile component of the muscle.

 Nature and anatomy always reserve extraordinary adaptations and differences.
 The gastrocnemius does not escape the rule.
 One can find the gastrocnemius tertius, an accessory muscle district that is an integral part of the muscle, as well as an extra soleus muscle.
 Rarely, these accessory muscles can be found simultaneously and bilaterally, without effects on joint function and innervation by the tibial nerve.
 The gastrocnemius tertius could cause problems in the popliteal fossa if it should come into contact with the popliteal artery and create an arterial entrapment.

-There are anatomical variants in literature.
+There are anatomical variants in the literature.
 Specifically, it is possible to find a quadriceps gastrocnemius muscle.
-Practitioners do not know if this variant causes dysfunctions and pathologies; the tibial nerve innervated this variant.
+Practitioners do not know if this variant causes dysfunctions and pathologies; the tibial nerve innervates this variant.

 One of the dangers during gastrocnemius muscle surgery is the accidental injury of the sural nerve.
-Furthermore, the patient may be unsatisfied by a poor cosmetic result.
-It is possible to divide the anatomical area for a surgical procedure into 5 levels, with the fifth level starting proximally and the last level ending distally.
-The fifth level includes the origin of the 2 muscle heads of the popliteal area; the fourth level involves the muscular portion of the 2 heads (before arriving at the aponeurosis); the third level begins where the contractile fibers of the muscle merge with the aponeurosis, until the fusion of the fascial area of the gastrocnemius and the soleus.
+Furthermore, the patient may be unsatisfied with a poor cosmetic result.
+It is possible to divide the anatomical area for a surgical procedure into five levels, with the fifth level starting proximally and the last level ending distally.
+The fifth level includes the origin of the two muscle heads of the popliteal area; the fourth level involves the muscular portion of the two heads (before arriving at the aponeurosis); the third level begins where the contractile fibers of the muscle merge with the aponeurosis until the fusion of the fascial area of the gastrocnemius and the soleus.
 The second level includes the aponeurosis of the gastrocnemius and the soleus, up to the distal part of the calcaneal tendon, before its insertion; the fifth and last level comprises the portion of the calcaneal tendon that involves the heel and its final insertion.

 Injury of Muscle Fibers or Tearing

 Muscle tearing or muscle distraction can be common for those who play sports.
-Depending on the severity of the injury, one can distinguish 3 types of calf muscle tears.
+Depending on the severity of the injury, one can distinguish three types of calf muscle tears.
 The most serious is the third degree, which involves at least three-quarters of muscle mass.
 In first-degree injuries, when the lesions are modest and do not exceed 5% of muscle mass, there is no significant reduction in muscle function.
-The subject usually experiences a sensation of continuous cramp.
+The subject usually experiences a sensation of continuous cramping.
 In the second-degree lesion, the manifestations are those of pain; pain is felt during movement.
-Generally, the indications for the first 2 levels are conservative.
-In the third degree muscular tear, hematomas, edema, and swelling may appear, the pain becomes very strong, and the subject is in a disabling condition because he can not move the leg.
-This lesion is felt on palpation as a depression, a real step that testifies to the extent of the breakup.
+Generally, the indications for the first two levels are conservative.
+In the third degree, muscular tear, hematomas, edema, and swelling may appear, the pain becomes very strong, and the subject is in a disabling condition because he can not move the leg.
+This lesion is felt on palpation as a depression, which testifies to the extent of the breakup.

 Achilles Tendon Disorders

 Achilles tendon (or "calcaneal" tendon) disorders are relatively common injuries.
-Disorders can occur in adolescents, adults, and etiologies include traumatic and nontraumatic mechanisms.
+Disorders can occur in adolescents and adults, and etiologies include traumatic and nontraumatic mechanisms.
 The spectrum of pathology ranges from insertional tendinitis, intra-substance tears and/or tendinopathy, and partial versus complete ruptures.

-Acute ruptures of the achilles tendon may be misdiagnosed in up to 25% of cases.
+Acute ruptures of the Achilles tendon may be misdiagnosed in up to 25% of cases.
 The most common misdiagnosis is that of an ankle sprain.
-Missed or delays in diagnosis can be problematic for patients, and a chronically dysfunctional tendon is harder to repair surgically.
-Acute and sudden pain in the calcaneal tendon, the functional impotence and the palpatory sensation of the interruption of the tendon are the basis of the diagnostic suspicion confirmed by the ultrasound investigation.
-This injury is the consequence of chronic tendinitis often unrecognized or undervalued.
+Missed or delayed diagnosis can be problematic for patients, and a chronically dysfunctional tendon is harder to repair surgically.
+Acute and sudden pain in the calcaneal tendon, the functional impotence, and the palpatory sensation of the interruption of the tendon are the basis of the diagnostic suspicion confirmed by the ultrasound investigation.
+This injury is the consequence of chronic tendinitis, often unrecognized or undervalued.
 Other causes may be related to systemic diseases (diabetes, lupus erythematosus) or chronic administration of steroid drugs.
-Collagen fibers change their phenotype, with increased collagen type III they are less elastic and less able to handle mechanical stresses.
+Collagen fibers change their phenotype; with increased collagen type III, they are less elastic and less able to handle mechanical stresses.

-The injury mainly involves jumpers, runners, soccer players, and tennis players, realizing as a consequence of a sharp muscle contraction.
+The injury mainly involves jumpers, runners, soccer players, and tennis players, realized as a consequence of a sharp muscle contraction.
 Treatment is surgical.
 Many types of tendon suture can be performed.
-The calcaneal tenorrhaphy is now performed with a technique that uses tiny incisions to avoid the scarring disorders related to very long incisions, and the benefit of reduced recovery times.
-Sometimes, a reinforcing plastic is made using the tendon of the gracilis muscle plantar or the use of the peroneus longus muscle tendon.
+The calcaneal tenorrhaphy is now performed with a technique that uses tiny incisions to avoid the scarring disorders related to very long incisions and the benefit of reduced recovery times.
+Sometimes, a reinforcing plastic is made using the tendon of the gracilis muscle plantar or the peroneus longus muscle tendon.

 Several diseases cause a shortening of the gastrocnemius muscle: lesions of the nervous system, central or peripheral, hereditary diseases such as myopathy and dystrophies, or acquired disease like diabetes.
 All age groups can be involved, from the children to the elderly.
-The most evident functional disturbance of this shortening is the equine foot, where the tip of the foot points toward the bottom and the gait is characterized by toe of the foot to the ground.
-First of all, it is essential to distinguish the cause of equinism, to evaluate its characteristics in the context of walking, and to establish an appropriate treatment.
+The most evident functional disturbance of this shortening is the equine foot, where the tip of the foot points toward the bottom, and the gait is characterized by the toe of the foot to the ground.
+First of all, it is essential to distinguish the cause of equinism, evaluate its characteristics in walking, and establish an appropriate treatment.
 The treatment uses conservative methods (physiotherapy, stretching, tutors, botulinum toxin) and surgical methods, such as stretching the calcaneal tendon.

-With the Silfverskiold test, it is possible to discriminate whether the equinism is caused by a retraction of the soleus muscle (extended knee) or the gastrocnemius muscle (flexed knee).
+The Silfverskiold test makes it possible to discriminate whether the equinism is caused by a retraction of the soleus muscle (extended knee) or the gastrocnemius muscle (flexed knee).
 If the ankle can be dorsiflexed with the knee bent at 90 degrees but can not be dorsiflexed with the extended knee, it is probable that the gastrocnemius muscle is shortened, but not the soleus; it can be done with a patient sitting or lying on the back.

-The most recent surgical procedures use endoscopy to reduce collateral damage, in particular by creating a small cut at leg level 4; the release of the calcaneal tendon could produce an evaluation error, with an excessive elongation of muscle.
+The most recent surgical procedures use endoscopy to reduce collateral damage by creating a small cut at leg level 4; the release of the calcaneal tendon could produce an evaluation error with an excessive elongation of muscle.

-THe clinician should first observe how the patient moves, how he compensates, and whether there are any differences in muscle shape between the 2 calves.
-The clinician will palpate the tone of the muscles, both on the fleshy level and on the fascia (aponeurosis and tendon); the movement is first activated by the patient, so as not to condition the person or the perception of pain.
+The clinician should first observe how the patient moves, how he compensates, and whether there are any differences in muscle shape between the two calves.
+The clinician will palpate the tone of the muscles, both on the fleshy level and on the fascia (aponeurosis and tendon); the movement is first activated by the patient so as not to condition the person or the perception of pain.
 Passively evaluate the knee and ankle after active movements.
 Finally, the anamnesis will be fundamental.